Email Marketing

 Date-Based (Event) Campaigns

-• Step 2: 24 hours before the event
+• Step 3: 24 hours before the event (before_event mode)

-• Step 3: 1 hour before the event
+• Step 4: 1 hour before the event (before_event mode)

 Campaign Lifecycle